ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 ## Introduction

 This session starts a new discussion on inverse design, that is, to discuss a set of problems that optimizes an equilibrium state of some model of optimization/simulation.
 This kind of optimization is also known as nested/bi-level optimization.
-The key to such a problem lies in computing the derivative of simulation, a.k.a. sensitivity matrix :
+The key to such a problem lies in computing the derivative of simulation, a.k.a. sensitivity analysis:

 *dx(p) / dp*,

 where *x* is the simulation/optimization outcome from parameter *p*.

-Let's have
+Let's assume

 *x(p) = argmin E(x_hat, p)*